finbourne/lusid-sdk-csharp/sdk/docs/AddressKeyDefinitionApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AddressKeyDefinitionApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AddressKeyDefinitionApi>();
             var createAddressKeyDefinitionRequest = new CreateAddressKeyDefinitionRequest(); // CreateAddressKeyDefinitionRequest | The request used to create the address key definition.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // AddressKeyDefinition result = apiInstance.CreateAddressKeyDefinition(createAddressKeyDefinitionRequest, opts: opts);

                 // [EARLY ACCESS] CreateAddressKeyDefinition: Create an AddressKeyDefinition.
                 AddressKeyDefinition result = apiInstance.CreateAddressKeyDefinition(createAddressKeyDefinitionRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));